makupi/pavlov-bot/README.md

 Follow instructions [here](https://discordpy.readthedocs.io/en/latest/discord.html#).
 Obtain the bot token and install in config.json

+**NOTE**: Recent changes to discord require you to go to the configuration of the bot at https://discord.com/developers/applications/ and under "bot" settings enable "Message content Intent"

 ## Installing pipenv
 As root user run the following command
 `pip3 install pipenv`